 Athena SWAN Charter

-Our latest Athena awards
+Engineering and Physical Sciences latest Athena Swan awards

 The awards recognise the commitment made by those Schools to improving the recruitment, retention and progression of female academics in STEMM.

-The School of Physics and Astronomy has achieved the Institute of Physics Juno Practitioner Status.
+Physics and Astronomy has achieved the Institute of Physics Juno Practitioner Status.
 This award recognises that the School has taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.

 Athena SWAN Charter principles